 With Chung-ch'a the drying and rolling are done concurrently, the leaves are not removed from the heat until they are completely dried, after about two hours.
 During this time, the leaves are constantly turned, rubbed, and pressed to the bottom of the cauldron.
 The drying has to be completely regular and at the same time no leaf must burn.
 An intense fragrance emerges from the leaves as the drying advances.

-to stop the drying; tea which is removed from the fire too quickly still
+just when to stop the drying; tea which is removed from the fire

 (Pictures) Chae Won-hwa takes charge of operations during the last 30 minutes or so.
 She decides when the time has come to take the tea from the fire.